Barben360/spotify-tools/README.md

-# Spotify Playlist Filters
+# Spotify Tools

-A CLI tool to update Spotify playlists from other playlists with configurable filters
+A CLI tool automating some specific actions on Spotify